icemanaf/AOC2022/readme.md

-##AOC 2022
-My submissions for the advent of code 2022.
-Using TypeScript and Jest to host ,test and run the code.
+#My take on the Advent of code 2022 using C# and NUnit :-)